 Does Fasting Improve HRV?

-Short-term effects (during fast): - Initial stress response may temporarily lower HRV - As fast continues, parasympathetic activity often increases - Ketosis (longer fasts) associated with stable or improved HRV
+Short-term effects (during a fast): - Your body's initial stress response may temporarily lower HRV - As the fast continues, parasympathetic activity often rises - Ketosis (in longer fasts) is associated with stable or improved HRV

-Long-term effects (regular fasting practice): - Improved metabolic flexibility - Reduced inflammation markers - Better autonomic balance - Many practitioners report higher baseline HRV
+Long-term effects (with regular fasting practice): - Improved metabolic flexibility - Reduced inflammation markers - Better autonomic balance - Many practitioners report a higher baseline HRV over time

-Individual responses vary significantly.
-Your HRV device can help you understand how fasting affects you personally.
-If you're new to tracking, see our getting started guide for setup tips.
+The catch: individual responses vary a lot.
+What boosts one person's HRV might suppress someone else's.
+Your HRV device is the best way to see how fasting affects you personally.
+If you're new to tracking, the getting started guide covers the setup basics.

 What Fasting Schedule Is Best for HRV?